grafana/grafana/docs/sources/shared/visualizations/value-mappings-options.md

 ---
 title: Value mappings options
 comments: |
-  This file is used in the following visualizations: bar chart, bar gauge, candlestick, canvas*, gauge, geomap, heatmap, histogram, stat, state timeline, status history, table, time series, trend, xy chart*
+  This file is used in the following visualizations: bar chart, bar gauge, candlestick, canvas*, gauge, geomap, histogram, pie chart, stat, state timeline, status history, table, time series, trend
 ---

 In addition to field overrides, value mapping is a technique you can use to change how data appears in a visualization.